Building an amplified signal generator

-I have been building a number of electronics items and projects recently - and once I have tested it thoroughly I will be posting my instructions on freeforming a diode rectifier bridge.
+I have been building a number of electronics items and projects recently - and once I have tested it thoroughly I will be post my instructions on freeforming a diode rectifier bridge.
 Here’s a quick walk through what I’ve been playing with recently.
 Soldering iron, rectifier bridge and Signal Generators.

 I treated myself to a nice new Soldering Iron this week - a temperature controlled model from Maplin as well as a set of universal test leads which have already come in handy.
 The new iron makes desoldering when salvaging components a great deal easier!

-I have also decided to put together a signal generator, using a number of the velleman kits from Maplin electronics.
+I have also decided to put together a signal generator, using a number of the Velleman kits from Maplin electronics.
 They have a simple signal generator kit (MK105), that can produce a Sine, Sawtooth, Triangle and Square wave signals at a fixed frequency.
-After building this (with my nice new soldering iron), I tested it, and the output is pretty stable - although it is at only around 200mv.
+After building this (with my new soldering iron), I tested it and the output is pretty stable - although it is at only around 200mv.
 So I then went and bought a universal 7W mono amplifier kit(K4001), which I will assemble, but I am new designing a container for them.